MTG/essentia/doc/sphinxdoc/research_papers.md

 ## Emotion detection

+- S. Chowdhury, and G. Widmer.
+On perceived emotion in expressive piano performance: Further experimental evidence for the relevance of mid-level perceptual features.
+In International Society for Music Information Retrieval (ISMIR 2021), 2021.

 - Y. Kim, L. M. Aiello, and D. Quercia.
 PepMusic: motivational qualities of songs for daily activities.
 EPJ Data Science, 9(1), 13, 2020.

 - Y. Hifny, A. Ali.
 Efficient Arabic Emotion Recognition Using Deep Neural Networks.
 In ICASSP 2019-2019 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), pages 6710-6714, 2019.